-Police jobs in Idaho begin at the state level.
-Founded in 1919 when it was known as the Bureau of Constabulary, the Idaho State Police work for the population of their state, maintaining stability and enforcing the laws.
-Criminal investigations, work in forensic labs, driving patrols, and cooperation with other law enforcement agencies are all in a day’s work.
-In 2011 the state police arrested a total of 69,738 people.
+Law enforcement in Idaho begins at the state level.
+Founded in 1919 when it was known as the Bureau of Constabulary, the Idaho State Police works to maintain civil order and enforce state laws.
+Criminal investigations, forensic lab work, patrols, and cooperation with other law enforcement agencies are all in a day’s work for the law enforcement officers and other staff who work for the State Police.

 Sheriff’s Departments in Idaho

-- Ada County: This sheriff’s department is responsible for nearly every law enforcement function, including patrolling the waterways and roads, issuing permits and licenses, and participating in the local community.
+The Ada County Sheriff’s Office is responsible for nearly every law enforcement function, including patrolling the waterways and roads, issuing permits and licenses, and policing in the community.

-There are currently 613 employees in this department, and to be considered for a position the candidate must not have smoked tobacco products within the past 11 months.
-To qualify for a deputy sheriff career the applicant must have a two-year AA degree, an equivalent amount of law enforcement experience, or four consecutive years of full time military experience.
-Non-deputy positions require a high school diploma or equivalent.
+Sheriff’s deputy job candidates must not have smoked tobacco products within the past 11 months prior to applying and must have a two-year AA degree, an equivalent amount of law enforcement experience, or four consecutive years of full-time military experience.

 Municipal Police Departments in Idaho